 A trichilemmal cyst is also called pilar cyst.

 - A solitary steatocystoma is known as steatocystoma simplex.

-- More often, multiple steatocystomas occur on chest, upper arms, axillae and neck.
+- More often, there are multiple lesions (steatocystoma multiplex) on the chest, upper arms, axillae, neck and scrotum or vulva.

-- They are freely moveable, smooth flesh to yellow colour cysts 3–30 mm in diameter.
+- They are freely moveable, smooth flesh to yellow colour papules 3–30 mm in diameter.

 - There is no central punctum.

 Eruptive vellus hair cysts

 - Eruptive vellus hair cysts are present in childhood if familial, and later if sporadic.